-As part of a long-standing tradition at Hormel Foods, we have and will always be committed to producing wholesome, nutritious, great-tasting and safe products for consumers to enjoy.
-Our focus on understanding and delivering what consumers want is a primary reason why we’ve had yet another record year at Hormel Foods.
+As part of a long-standing tradition at Hormel Foods, we have been and always will be committed to producing wholesome, nutritious, great-tasting and safe products for consumers to enjoy.
+We can attribute yet another record year at Hormel Foods to our focus on understanding and delivering what consumers want.
 Throughout each step of our production process — from concept generation to packaging — our focus on food safety and quality, innovation and nutritious options is unwavering.

-In fiscal year 2013, Hormel Foods had 35 product brands in the No. 1 or No. 2 market-share position.
-For information related to our 2013 product sales and latest products, please visit our 2013 Corporate Responsibility Report.
+In fiscal year 2014, Hormel Foods had more than 30 product brands in the No. 1 or No. 2 market-share position.
+For information related to our 2014 product sales and latest products, please visit our 2014 Corporate Responsibility Report.

 Maintaining an objective oversight of food safety and quality standards, Hormel Foods facilities are certified against the food safety standards recognized by the Global Food Safety Initiative (GFSI), an internationally recognized, third-party food safety management system.

-More information on food safety and quality can be found in the 2013 Corporate Responsibility Report.
+More information about food safety and quality can be found in the 2014 Corporate Responsibility Report.

 Since 1891, the Hormel® brand has been synonymous with quality, value and innovation.
-In keeping with these high standards, Hormel Foods has been recognized for quality, safety and employee training.
+By upholding these high standards, Hormel Foods has been recognized for quality, safety and employee training.

 Packaging and Labeling

-Packaging scientists at Hormel Foods determine the best packaging technique for each of our products, in order to ensure our food safety and quality standards.
-The team takes into account the entire manufacturing process, as well as customer and consumer usage, when selecting a design option and materials.
-A variety of packaging materials and options are utilized for our products, from modified atmosphere packaging (a USDA-approved, all-natural process that doesn’t require chemical preservatives) to packaging designed for low acid, shelf-stable foods.
+Packaging scientists at Hormel Foods determine the best packaging techniques for all of our products in order to ensure our food safety and quality standards.
+When selecting design options and materials, the team takes into account the entire manufacturing process, as well as customer and consumer usage.
+A variety of packaging materials and options are used for our products such as modified atmosphere packaging (a USDA-approved, all-natural process that doesn’t require chemical preservatives) and packaging designed for low acid, shelf-stable foods.

-All labels are developed by our experienced and highly-trained technical label experts with decades of industry experience in developing labels in accordance with mandatory and voluntary labeling elements.
-Nutritional label panel accuracy is important to us in order to ensure our products are delivering the expected dietary needs of our consumers.
-As a result, we operate an ongoing internal nutritional label verification program in order to ensure all nutritional panel information is accurate.
-Additionally, in order to ensure ease of access to this important product information, we provide consumers with nutrition information on our product websites.
+All labels are developed by our experienced and highly-trained technical label experts with decades of industry experience in label development in accordance with mandatory and voluntary labeling elements.
+Nutritional label panel accuracy is important to us to ensure our products are delivering the expected dietary needs of our consumers.
+As a result, we operate an internal, ongoing, nutritional label verification program in order to ensure all nutritional panel information is accurate.
+Additionally, in order to ensure ease of access to this important product information, we provide consumers with nutritional information on our product websites.